 Crotch blowouts are inevitable as pretty much any well worn pair of denim will be beset at some point.
-Though for many this is just a part of the process that can be dealt with by the owner him or herself or a professional, it’s also forced numerous denim wearers to ask why it’s such a ubiquitous and unavoidable issue, and how it can be prevented.
+Though for many this is just a part of the process that can be dealt with by the owner themselves or a professional, it’s also forced numerous denim wearers to ask why it’s such a ubiquitous and unavoidable issue, and how it can be prevented.

 Simply put, crotch blowouts happen since this area of the jeans endure the most amount tension during day-to-day life.
 The crotch area has to deal with an immense amount of abrasion as a result of much stretching and pulling through normal and everyday activities – i.e. when you walk, when you sit, etc.